- Home

 Internship Availability

 After successful completion of a bachelor’s degree programme or during the semester break of the academic programme, individuals can opt for internships.
-Apply early for the internship is crucial to get timely opportunities for internships in a prominent news agency or news organisations.
+Apply early for the internship is crucial to get timely opportunities for internships in a prominent news agency or news organisation.
 Initially, the candidates pursuing graduation or after completion of graduation are offered unpaid internships in news organisations.
 After a period of three months, they can ask for getting paid.
 Usually, the paid internship stretches for longer than six months.
 Candidates who have shown potential and a knack for reporting are hired on a permanent basis.

-Also read - Career as news anchor
+Also read: Career as news anchor

 Career Path Progression for Reporter